-Perhaps it's worthwhile to say that Jesus was suspicious of celebrity.
+Perhaps it's worthwhile to say that Jesus was suspicious of fame.
 And sometimes when he was about to get adulation, he escaped (remember the feeding on the mountain in John's Gospel? they want to make him King; he moves away).
-So here, it's easy to skip over the "large crowds" that are following him.
-Perhaps Jesus didn't like large crowds, and it seems likely that he distrusted the kinds of group mentality associated with fads and fame.
+So here, it's perhaps too easy to skip over the "large crowds" that are following him.
+Jesus felt the need to push and challenge large crowds, and it seems likely that he distrusted the kinds of group mentality associated with fads and fame.